briteroses/open-string-transformation/README.md

     run(config)
 ```

 The script will run locally via `python main.py`, or, if you have a Modal account, the script can be run on a cheap remote CPU with `modal run -d main.py`.
+(If running on Modal, first change the Modal configuration to your liking at `utils/modal_utils.py`.)

 It's also easy to use string transformations standalone.
 See the following example:
 ```python